Lebanese American University, Beirut, Lebanon

 Students have a Summer, Fall and Spring program option:

-The six-week Summer program (June 22 - July 31, 2015) is offered at four levels: Elementary, Upper Elementary, Intermediate and Advanced.
+The six-week Summer program (June 27 to August 5, 2016) is offered at four levels: Elementary, Upper Elementary, Intermediate and Advanced.
 A separate two-credit course in Lebanese Dialect is also offered at two levels: Beginners and Advanced.

 The 14-week Fall program (September 05 - December 09, 2016) is offered at three levels: Elementary, Intermediate and Advanced.
 In addition, two special courses are available: Arabic Language Writing Skills and Middle East Challenges of the 21st Century.